• Skip to primary navigation

 Can you make these on the stove top?

 YES.
-I included directions with times for a stove top version.
+I included directions with times in the recipe card for a stove top version.
 It’s essentially the same recipe with additional time added.
 Don’t let lack of an instant pot to stop you from making these delicious beans.

-What to do with Homemade Mexican Style Beans:
+What to serve with Homemade Mexican Style Beans:

 Instant Pot Mexican Beans